• 20 minutes ago

 By ordering renders showing a house exterior in various weather and lighting conditions, you’ll present your project in the most appealing and informative way.
 Let’s see what options you have.

 When it comes to choosing the season for a rendering for a house exterior, summer or spring are the most popular options.
 They are ideal to showcase the design in a neutral environment.
 An autumn setting can make the scene more vibrant and colorful.
-It’s especially useful if you present a countryside house project where the nature around a building plays a big role.
-Last but not least, a snowy winter scene in an exterior rendering will give a house an especially welcoming cozy atmosphere.
+It’s especially useful if you present a countryside house project where the surrounding nature plays a big role.
+Last but not least, a snowy winter scene in an exterior rendering will give a house an especially welcoming, cozy atmosphere.

 Overall, it is a great idea to get a couple of different renderings showing a design in various settings.
 This way, you will tell the most comprehensive story about the house and its environment.